Capital punishment in Delaware

-Delaware has the third highest number of executions since 1976 per capita, behind Oklahoma and Texas.
-Sixteen people were executed in the state after the Gregg v.
+Delaware has the fourth highest number of executions per capita between 1976 and 2023, behind Oklahoma, Texas and Missouri Sixteen people were executed in the state after the Gregg v.
 Georgia decision of 1976.
 The last person executed in the state was 28-year-old Shannon Johnson, who was executed on April 20, 2012.

+As of 2015, 64 percent of Delawareans oppose capital punishment, compared to 30 percent who support it.

+In June 2024, the Delaware House of Representatives and Senate passed a bill to abolish the death penalty in statute, which would make the Delaware Supreme Court's ruling legally irrelevant.
+In September 2024, Governor John Carney signed the bill, fully repealing the death penalty in Delaware.

 Former status

 Legal process

 Delaware was one of the four states, along with Alabama, Florida, and Indiana, where the judge may override a jury decision.
 The statute was struck down in 2016 because the judge decided not only the sentence itself, but also some factual findings necessary to make the defendant eligible for capital punishment.

 The Governor was allowed to grant a commutation of the death sentence, but only after receiving a recommendation of clemency from a board or advisory Group.
 The only post-Furman pardon was granted by Gov. Jack Markell on January 17, 2012.
 It was the first time the board had recommended a death sentence be commuted since the re-instatement of capital punishment in 1974.